maverick72/vagrant-splunk/README.md

 * splunk-cluster
 * splunk-cluster-with-forwarder

 have been done at the moment.
+Working on the rest.
-Working on the rest should comme this week (10/10/2016)
+Should be done by the end of this week (10/10/2016)

 Original README restrictions form pvanisacker still apply
 =========================================================